 Required documents for compliance:

-Exemptions are allowed for medical/religious reasons.
+Exemptions are allowed for medical or religious/philosophical reasons.
 Please fill out an exemption form if it applies to you.

 Attach copies of all required documents and bring, fax, mail or email to: